Frequently Asked Questions

 How experienced are Infinity Paragliding Instructors?

-Infinity Paragliding instructors are primarily Chris Connolly and Cathal McLoughlin.
-They are two very experienced instructors in NZ with 20 years of paragliding experience between them.
+Infinity Paragliding instructors are primarily Chris, Jason and Oli.
+They are very experienced instructors in NZ with 17 years of paragliding experience between them.

 Is it worth researching the school?